SanchithaK/MLForScientists/README.md

 # MLForScientists

-**MLForScientists** is a machine learning toolkit tailored for scientists and researchers working with biomedical data.
-This repository features structured workflows for classification and dimensionality reduction using real-world datasets from cancer research and neuroscience.
+The **MLForScientists** repository features structured workflows for classification and dimensionality reduction using real-world datasets from cancer research and neuroscience.

 ## Project Structure